 In connection with the Closing, the Company contributed its Tetlin Lease and state of Alaska mining claims near Tok, Alaska (the "Peak Gold Joint Venture Property"), together with other property, to the Joint Venture Company, a newly formed limited liability company.
 The Joint Venture Company is managed according to a Limited Liability Company Agreement (the "JV LLCA") between subsidiaries of Royal Gold and the Company.
 At the Closing, Royal Gold made an initial investment of \$5 million to fund exploration activity.
 The initial \$5 million did not give Royal Gold an equity stake in the Joint Venture Company.
 Royal Gold had the option to obtain up to 40% interest in the Joint Venture Company by investing up to \$30 million (inclusive of the initial \$5 million investment) prior to October 2018.
-As of June 30, 2019, Royal Gold has contributed approximately \$34.5 million to the Joint Venture Company and has earned a cumulative economic interest of 40.0%.
-Once Royal Gold funded \$30 million, the Company and Royal Gold began, and will continue, to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company.
+As of June 30, 2020, Royal Gold has contributed approximately \$37.0 million to the Joint Venture Company and has earned a cumulative economic interest of 40.0%.
+Now that Royal Gold has funded \$30 million, the Company and Royal Gold have an obligation to fund jointly the joint venture operations in proportion to their interests in the Joint Venture Company in order to maintain their respective percentage ownership interests in the Joint Venture Company.
 The proceeds from the investments are used for additional exploration of the Peak Gold Joint Venture Property.
 Pursuant to the JV LLCA, Royal Gold serves as the Manager of the Joint Venture Company and manages, directs, and controls operations of the Joint Venture Company.

 On November 10, 2017, subsidiaries of Royal Gold and the Company entered into Amendment No. 1 to the JV LLCA, which, among other things, amended the JV LLCA to add certain claims, previously purchased by the Joint Venture Company.
 The claims that were added consist of 541 unpatented state of Alaska mining claims over 84,840 acres for the exploration of gold ore and associated minerals (the "New Properties").
-In return for locating the New Properties and incurring all related expenses, the Joint Venture Company granted to a subsidiary of Royal Gold a 3.0% production royalty on (i) the New Properties, (ii) prior to October 31, 2018, any additional properties contributed to the Joint Venture Company, and (iii) subsequent to October 31, 2018, any additional properties contributed to the Joint Venture Company if Royal Gold earns a 40% interest in the Joint Venture Company by October 31, 2018 (all such properties subject to the 3.0% production royalty, "Additional Properties").
+In return for locating the New Properties and incurring all related expenses, the Joint Venture Company granted to a subsidiary of Royal Gold a 3.0% production royalty on the New Properties and any additional properties contributed to the Joint Venture Company (all such properties subject to the 3.0% production royalty, "Additional Properties").